 Color televisions are provided in every room at no cost.
 Please be considerate of other patients by playing your TV set softly and by turning it off at bedtime.

-Vending machines offering a variety of sandwiches, snacks and beverages are located in the area adjacent to the main lobby on the first floor.
-Most machines accept dollar bills as well as change.
+Vending machines offering a variety of snacks and beverages are located throughout the hospital.

 Visiting in the Hospital